 Be sure to respond to reviews regularly.
 A great way to stay on top of this is to set a day and time each week to check your reviews or have push notifications sent to your phone.
 Then, you won’t have an overwhelming amount of reviews to respond to at once.

 Potential and loyal customers can leave questions for your business to answer.
-These are not available through the Google My Business dashboard (where you manage your Google My Business listing) but can be accessed through your listing.
-Just search for your business while logged in to the business account you use to manage your Google My Business listing to answer them as your company.
+These are not available through the Google Business Profile dashboard (where you manage your Google Business Profile listing) but can be accessed through your listing.
+Just search for your business while logged in to the business account you use to manage your Google Business Profile listing to answer them as your company.

 Text Customers with GMB Messages

-Responding quickly is key to Google My Business’ messaging feature.
+Responding quickly is key to Google Business Profile’ messaging feature.
 Google recommends answering messages within 24 hours.
 Luckily, you can set up automatic replies.
 These custom automated responses can help you welcome your customers with incoming messages and keep your response time up.

 Don’t worry about your personal information – even though the messages can go to your phone, Google won’t share your phone number with potential customers.
 Google’s Allo app allows you to use a different one.

-How To Use Google My Business for SEO
+How To Use Google Business Profile for SEO

 A fully optimized business profile will help you rank at the top of your local pack.
 This can lead to increased website traffic and positive reviews for your business.
 This increase in reviews and traffic tells Google your website is a trusted authority in your industry, which factors into your site’s prominence – a ranking factor in itself.